 Does Mona Lisa, once thought of as a plain girl, glow ever more desirable from the increasing admiration day after day?
 Does Florentine David stand more Adonis after centuries of adoring eyes?
 Does Othello rage with increasing vigor at each cacophony of appreciation following the final curtain?
 Made by the human ego.
 Imbued with the human ego.
 Most assuredly they would bask in glory like the human ego, and ache for more.

-I could not say Asia was the product of perceptions of her grace, but she did not exist apart from them either.
+I could not say Astrid was the product of perceptions of her grace, but she did not exist apart from them either.
 She became in ways a golden calf.
 Exalted.
 Apart.
 Eventually resented.
 On her own, she deserved none of this.
 So, she became this styled being, expecting little more of herself.

 How true it is for all of us.
 Even within us.
 I perceived the Painter to be what he is, and he, I. It is we who led each other into such fantastic caricature, becoming nothing more than shadow puppets playing our parts as if at the end of sticks wielded by an unseen master.
 The drums and gongs sound.
 We flop against the screen.
 The inevitable drama plays toward that which was willed.